ashleefv/BeeNestABM/README.md

   Runs the full model with the optimized parameter cases when sensitivity = 0 and analyzes the statistics via calculateSummaryStatistics.m.. numberTrials indicates how many repeated simulations to run.
 For   numberTrials > 1, means and standard deviations are calculated for each output metric.

-OR
+### Empirically-driven graphical user interface of simplified simulation

 * BeeAttractionApp/BeeAttraction.m
-  MATLAB graphical user interface for educational purposes.
+  MATLAB graphical user interface for educational purposes (Figure 1).
 It uses an older version of the ABM model where the bees are attracted environmental stimuli weight "attraction" is variable and is comprised of 10% each from the three types of nest structures and 70% from attraction to nestmates.
 This is no longer used in the production runs for scientific purposes; however, it does serve as a nice example of an agent-based model for educational outreach use.

+### Custom simulation
+* modelBeeScript.m
+  Script to allow users to input customized initialization parameters (see Initialization section above).
+The code then structures that input into the required formats to run the simulationOutputSpatial.m model with the custom inputs.
+Metrics from calculateSummaryStatistics.m are calculated as model outputs.
+Statistics are analyzed for repeated trials.

 ## Dependent files
 * simulationOutputSpatial.m.